ihmeuw/vivarium_inputs/docs/gbd_ms_functions.rst

 Questions -- None

-Unit test in place? -- No. This function feeds into assign_cause_at_beginning_of_simulation, which is tested.
+Unit test in place? -- Yes

 determine_which_seq_diseased_sim_has